What is ransomware?

 Activities undertaken by your experts will involve discovering the scope of the cyber-attack by collecting all ransomware ID’s and notes and samples of encrypted files.
 Where required, forensic copies of affected computers will be created.
 Additionally, the state of your backups should be assessed, and mitigations completed to prevent further spread of the malware.
 If you can successfully restore from backup, you should conduct a post incident review.
 Stages two, three and four below may not be required.

-- Risk Assessment and Negotiation
+- Risk Assessment

-During this stage any known information about the threat actor will be reviewed including whether they have been involved in prior negotiations and whether any information about them can be obtained from their wallet address or other sources.
+If you are unable to fully recover from backup, then you may need to pay the ransom.
+Expert assistance is recommended at this point.
+There are organisations who specialise solely in handling ransomware payments, where they will work with you to attempt to achieve the best outcome.
+Any known information about the threat actor will be reviewed including whether they have been involved in prior payments and whether any information about them can be obtained from their wallet address or other sources.

 A risk assessment would be undertaken based on any insight found (e.g. how likely is settlement to be successful, is the technical likelihood of decryption high or low etc.).
 You will set a ransom budget.
 Negotiations may take time but can also lower the ransom demand.

 You will then supply a sample of encrypted files to the threat actor who will then provide proof of decryption.
 It is preferable not to provide them with confidential information for this process, however bear in mind that the threat actors may have viewed or copied your data during the cyber-attack.